 Service Learning and Civic Engagement

-Several years ago, based on extensive research and in keeping with service-learning best practices, Pingree eliminated its 50-hour community service requirement.
-We believe that civic engagement and service should be part of our everyday lives, and not something that is tacked on as an extra.
-In this sense, we have foregone our requirement of service to build a culture of service.
+We believe that civic engagement and service should be part of our everyday lives, and not as a requirement of service but a culture of service.

 Based on the belief that before stepping outside of the Pingree community to serve others, we must first become aware of the needs of our own community, and find ways to serve each other and the school, the stewardship program seeks to build a foundation for civic engagement and service.
 Students are trained by Pingree’s technology department to serve as “tech tutors” for their peers and teachers; others commit themselves to working in the student-run school store; while still others join the Green Team in order to support Pingree’s recycling efforts.